secretGeek/til/linux/cron.md

 If you're a BASIC like me then choose `nano`

 Next it will open `nano` with your empty crontab file (empty apart from explanatory comments)...

+Add your cronexpression at the bottom of the file.

+## check cron logs....

+	sudo grep CRON /var/log/syslog

 ## references